apache/activemq-website/src/components/classic/documentation/jmeter-system-tests.md

 1. JMeter Producer System Test Sampler

     *   A JMeter Sampler tells JMeter to send requests to the server.
 Pluggable Samplers allow unlimited testing capabilities.
-    *   The Producer System Test Sampler will send messages to an ActiveMQ Classic Server.
+    *   The Producer System Test Sampler will send messages to an ActiveMQ Server.

     The Producer System Test Sampler has the following parameters: